-External evaluation of all semesters will be conducted in centralized valuation camps immediately after the examination.
-All question papers shall be set by the college.
+External evaluation of even (2, 4 and 6) semesters will be conducted in centralized valuation camps immediately after the examination.
+Answer scripts of odd semesters (1, 3 and 5) examination will be evaluated by home valuation.
+All question papers shall be set by the College.

-The model of the question paper for external examination (theory courses) of 3 Hrs duration shall be
+The model of the question paper for external examination (theory courses) of 3 Hours duration shall be

-- Section A: 10 compulsory short answer type questions of 1 Marks each (Total 10 Marks) - 2.
-Section B: 5 compulsory paragraph type questions of 3 Marks each (either a single question or can have subdivisions) (Total 15 Marks) - 3.
-Section C: 5 short essay type questions of 5 Marks each, to be attempted from a set of 8 questions at least one question from each unit (either a single question or can have subdivisions) (Total 25 Marks) - 4.
-Section D:3 long essay type questions of 10 Marks each, to be attempted from a set of 5 questions at least one question from each unit (either a single question or can have subdivisions) (Total 30 Marks)
+- 1. Section A:10 compulsory short answer type questions of 1 Marks each (Total 10 Marks) - 2.
+Section B:8 compulsory paragraph type questions of 2 Marks each (either a single question or can have subdivisions) (Total 16 Marks) - Section C:6 short essay type questions of 4 Marks each, to be attempted from a set of 9 questions at least one question from each unit (either a single question or can have subdivisions) (Total 24 Marks) - Section D:3 long essay type questions of 10 Marks each, to be attempted from a set of 5 questions at least one question from each unit (either a single question or can have subdivisions) (Total 30 Marks)

-The external examination in theory courses is to be conducted with question papers set by external experts.
-The evaluation of the answer scripts shall be done by examiners based on a well-defined scheme of valuation and answer keys shall be provided by the college.
+The external examination in theory courses is to be conducted withquestion papers set by external experts.
+The evaluation of the answer scripts shall be made by examiners based on a well-defined scheme of valuation and answer keys shall be provided by the College.

-The external examination in practical courses shall be conducted by two examiners, one internal and an external, appointed by the college.
+The external examination in practical courses shall be conducted bytwo examiners, one internal and an external, appointed by the College.

-The project evaluation with Programme viva voce will be conducted by two examiners, one internal and an external (appointed by the college), at the end of the sixth semester.
+The project evaluation with programme viva voce will be conducted by two examiners, one internal and an external (appointed by the College), at the end of the sixth semester.
 No practical examination will be conducted in odd semester.
-Practical examinations for B.Sc.
-Computer Science Programme shall be conducted in the even semester 2, 4 and 6.
+Practical examinations for B.C.A program shall be conducted in the even semester 2, 4 and 6.

-The model of the question paper for external examination (lab courses) of 3 Hrs. duration shall be
+The model of the question paper for external examination (lab courses) of 3 Hours duration shall be:

-- 1. Section A: One marked question of 30 Marks from Programming Lab Part A is to be attempted (Design Algorithm/Flowchart/Interface 10 Marks, Code 10 Marks and Result 10 Marks.
-Total 30 Marks) - 2.
-Section B:One marked question of 30 Marks from Programming Lab Part B is to be attempted (Design Algorithm/Flowchart/Interface 10 Marks, Code 10 Marks and Result 10 Marks.
+- Section A: One marked question of 30 Marks from Programming Lab Part A is to be attempted (Design - Algorithm/Flowchart/Interface: 10 Marks, Code: 10 Marks and Result: 10 Marks.
+Total 30 Marks) - Section B: One marked question of 30 Marks fromProgramming Lab Part B is to be attempted (Design - Algorithm/Flowchart/Interface: 10 Marks, Code: 10 Marks and Result: 10 Marks.
 Total 30 Marks) - 3.
 Section C:Lab viva voce (Total 10 Marks) - 4.
 Section D:Lab Record (Total 10 Marks)